How do I check my coding notice?

 Employers have a legal obligation to issue a form P45.
 Employers must send Part 1 of the P45 to HMRC immediately or as soon as possible after the last pay date.
-The employer should give Parts 1A, 2 and 3 to the employee as soon as possible.
+The employer should give Parts 1A, 2 and 3 to you as soon as possible.

-When you start a new job, if you have a form P45 from a previous job, you should give Parts 2 and 3 to your new employer.
+When you start a new job, if you have a form P45 from a previous job or from the DWP if you were receiving taxable state benefits, you should give Parts 2 and 3 to your new employer.
 This enables your new employer to implement the same tax code you had in your previous job and continue to deduct tax on the correct basis.
 You should keep part 1A in case you need to complete a tax return or if you want to query figures later.

-If you do not have a form P45, your new employer should ask you for ‘new starter information checklist’.
+If you do not have a form P45, your new employer should ask you for a new starter information checklist.
 This allows your new employer to gather relevant information from you to help HMRC recalculate your tax code.
-In the meantime, there is an ‘emergency’ tax code process which enables your employer to pay you without a proper code in place.
+In the meantime, there is an emergency tax code process which enables your employer to pay you without a proper code in place.

 If you are undergoing the new starter procedure (see below) because you cannot give your employer a form P45 from a previous job, or for whatever other reason HMRC does not have enough information to issue a full tax code, your employer will use an emergency tax code until more information is received and the tax code can be adjusted.